 During the 1930s, Dr. A.S.
 Pearse and colleagues from Duke University were attracted to Pivers Island and its surrounding abundance of marine life for their summer field studies.
 The island afforded an excellent location for a field station and through the subsequent efforts of Dr. Pearse and others, the land was acquired for the Duke University Marine Laboratory.
 By 1938 the first buildings were erected.
 Originally, the laboratory served only as a summer training and research facility.

-Today, the Marine Laboratory operates year-round to provide educational, training, and research opportunities to about 3,500 persons annually, including undergraduate, graduate and professional students enrolled in the university's academic programs; visiting student groups who use the laboratory's facilities; and scientists who come from North America and abroad to conduct their own research.
+Today, the Marine Laboratory operates year-round to provide educational, training, and research opportunities to about 1,000 individuals annually, including undergraduate, graduate and professional students enrolled in the university's academic programs; visiting student groups who use the laboratory's facilities; and scientists who come from North America and abroad to conduct their own research.
 A seminar/lecture series features many distinguished scientific speakers from across the nation and abroad.

 The resident faculty represent the disciplines of biological and physical oceanography, marine biology and conservation, marine environmental health, marine biotechnology, and marine policy and management.